iamovi/niceapp/README.md

 Copy your Web files (html, css, js, assets, etc) and paste it to `public` folder.

-And open `icon` folder and add your app icon.
+And open `icon` folder and Replace the default icon with your own app icon.

 **Step 04**

 Open `package.json` file and update as your needs.

+- Customize it according to your application’s needs.
+Update details like name, version, description, author, and other metadata.

 **Step 05**